-Sometimes, it is useful to supplement your research with information from the open web.
+Sometimes, it is useful to supplement your research with information from a website.
 Government statistics can be especially useful.
-Evaluation becomes much trickier on the open web, however, because anyone can publish on the Internet.
-Luckily, our evaluation criteria for websites are the same as those for library sources.
+Evaluation becomes much trickier on the open web, however, because anyone can publish there.

 Look on each website for an "About Us" page to answer some of the following questions: